Sofa Buying Guide

 • Legs or legless?
 Sofas with legs generally have more tailored or fixed upholstery; these smart finishes can lend a room the impression of greater space.
 Sofas without legs often feature loose, or more relaxed covers, which suggest a degree of informality.
 Again, the look you choose really comes down to personal taste, as well as the tone you want to set in the room itself.

 Who will be using your sofa?
 And how regularly will it be used?
 These are both key considerations that should inform your choice of fabric finish, as different textiles’ properties stand up to different levels of wear and tear; some can be easily cleaned to maintain their look and feel, while others are less hardy.

-Leather – Leather sofas, such as our Marwick and Abbotsford styles, are a timeless choice that promise to get better with age.
+Leather: Leather is a timeless choice that promises to get better with age.
 While extra care should be taken to seek out the right cleaning materials (abrasive cleaners are an absolute no-no), leather is a forgiving fabric that develops a characterful patina over time.

 Loose sofa covers or upholstered?

 As mentioned previously, loose covers offer peace of mind in that they can easily be whipped off and cleaned if any spillages or accidents occur.
 They can also be changed up as you please; purchase an alternate color for a different look, or have some made up in a fabric of your choice.

 While upholstered sofas don’t have this flexibility, and need professional cleaning, they do generally offer a more tailored, sophisticated profile than their loose-covered cousins.
 As such, they will work well anywhere, even in the smartest of drawing rooms.